-The PHA hearing procedures may provide that the PHA must be given the opportunity to examine at the PHA offices before the hearing any family documents that are directly relevant to the hearing.
-The PHA must be allowed to copy any such document at the PHA's expense.
-If the family does not make the document available for examination on request of the PHA, the family may not rely on the document at the hearing.
+COC hearing procedures may provide that the PHA must be given the opportunity to examine at COC offices before the hearing any family documents that are directly relevant to the hearing.
+COC must be allowed to copy any such document at COCs expense.
+If the family does not make the document available for examination on request of the COC, the family may not rely on the document at the hearing.

-For in-person hearings, the PHA will not require pre-hearing discovery by the PHA of family documents directly relevant to the hearing.
+For in-person hearings, COC will not require pre-hearing discovery by COC of family documents directly relevant to the hearing.

-If the informal hearing is to be conducted remotely, the PHA will require the family to provide any documents directly relevant to the informal hearing at least 24 hours before the scheduled hearing -through the mail, via email, or text.
-The PHA will scan and email copies of these documents to the hearing officer and the PHA representative the same day.
+If the informal hearing is to be conducted remotely, COC will require the family to provide any documents directly relevant to the informal hearing at least 24 hours before the scheduled hearing through the mail, via email, or text.
+COC will scan and email copies of these documents to the hearing officer and the COC representative the same day.